-Who makes your Scotland XI to face Ukraine?
+Who made your Scotland XI to face Ukraine?

 |Coverage: Listen on BBC Radio Scotland Extra/DAB/810MW, live text commentary on the BBC Sport website & app, highlights on BBC One Scotland at 22:40

-Scotland will top Nations League Group B1 if they avoid defeat away to Ukraine on Tuesday.
+Scotland will top Nations League Group B1 if they avoid defeat away to Ukraine on Tuesday and we asked BBC Sport website users' for their team selection.

-There will be a new look defence following the withdrawals of Kieran Tierney and Scott McKenna.

-Scott McTominay is suspended after his yellow card in Saturday's 2-1 win over Republic of Ireland, so there will need to be a change in central midfield too.